sebastian-zapata/vs2026-for-vscode/README.md

 * FreeType tuning for Visual Studio-like text rendering on Linux
 * C++ syntax-color customizations

-The customization consists of VS Code settings together with custom CSS and JavaScript loaded through
+The customization consists of VS Code settings, a custom coding font, and custom CSS and JavaScript loaded through
 [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css).

 ## Disclaimer